veronicastraszh/fun-with-graphs/README.md

 fun-with-graphs
 ===============

-I’m just goofing around with C++ and some graph theory
+I’m just goofing around with C++ and some graph theory.